JPMarhefka/Partuno/docs/examples/README.md

 request such as: “Find three in-stock, RoHS-compliant LM358-family options for a 3.3 V design, show the key evidence and quantity-10 availability, and do not place an order.”

-## Media notes

-The public GIFs are roughly 10–15-second prompt-to-result captures; the original full-length MOV recordings remain outside the repository.
-The stills and GIFs are sanitized derivatives of live captures made August 11–12, 2026.
-Inventory, pricing, and lead-time values are illustrative and may change.

-## Suggested recording layout

-For the README, use the first example as the featured story.
-A short sanitized recording can show the prompt, the tool activity, and the final recommendation.
-Additional recordings can be stored under `docs/assets/demos/` with names such as:

-- `featured-recommendation.gif`
-- `exact-offer-comparison.gif`
-- `product-research.gif`
-- `bom-risk-review.gif`
-- `safety-preview.gif`

 Keep original MP4 or MOV files outside the repository unless they are also sanitized and intentionally published.
 Never include credentials, OAuth codes, bearer tokens, private URLs, customer data, or reusable mutation